horizoncd/horizoncd.github.io/docs/tutorials/custom-ci.md

 ### Step scripts
-The step scripts in values.yaml also can be overrode to perform various pipelines according to user's build config above.
+The step scripts in [values.yaml](https://github.com/horizoncd/helm-charts/blob/main/charts/horizon/values.yaml) also can be overridden to perform various pipelines according to user's build config above.
 The associated file structure is as follows:
 ``` yaml
 tektonci-resources:
   horizon: